rcieoktgieke/eweber.me/README.md

 ## Set up IAM accounts:

 Create an admin IAM Group with an AdministratorAccess policy attached.
-Create an admin user in this group.
+Create an admin user in this group with Programmatic and Console access.
 Use that new admin user to create a site-editors IAM Group with no policies attached.
-Use the admin user to create a jenkins-ci user in the site-editors group.
+Use the admin user to create a travis-ci user in the site-editors group with Programmatic access.
+Note the Access key ID and Secret access key provided after creating the user.

 ## Set up S3 Bucket and Cloudflare